guebeln0/capstone_ds_arvato/README.md

 <a id='filesdescription'></a>
 ### Files Description
-- project_nguebel.jpynb: Notebook containing data exploration and visualisations
+- Arvato Project Workbook_v3.ipynb: Notebook containing data exploration and visualisations
-- attribute_list.csv: list of the attributes described in the dataset and type of the attributes
+- attribute_list.csv: list of the attributes described in the dataset and type of the attributes used during cleaning

 <a id='technicaloverview'></a>
 ## Technical Overview